agrc/gis.utah.gov/discover/resources/index.md

 You may request a local copy of the NAIP, HRO, Hexagon, and Google imagery for off-line consumption when the provided imagery service does not meet your needs. {{ contact3 }} for consideration:

-- Name & organization:
+- Name & organization
-- Reason for request:
+- Reason for request
-- Working on behalf of:
+- Working on behalf of (for licensed Hexagon/Google imagery)
-- Project names:
+- Project names
-- Project locations:
+- Project locations

 ### Layers Not Exporting When Using WMS
 {: .text-left}